mnr/writing-wip/kwak-anthology.md

 “Sounds like a job for your lobbyist.
 I’m only interested in what - or who - blew up Dakota.”

 The puppet put the meal back to wherever it had appeared from.
 “It’s the AI.
-We can’t directly test it, because we don’t have Dakota’s custom chip.
-You have it.
-Robin might make another.
+We can’t test it.
 But we’re certain when Dakota put this meal in the oven, the AI tried to control things.
 The oven didn’t respond predictably, so the AI improvised.
 Somehow the AI decided it needed to open the gas valve.
 But the gas valve was already open.
+Dakota’s custom oven chip wasn't reliably reporting the state of the oven and gave the AI inaccurate information."

+She opened up a window with a diagram of AI logic.
+None of it made sense to Araci, but it was something he could provide to the Police programming team.

-Dakota’s custom oven chip was lying to the AI.
-The oven and room were full of gas, but the AI didn’t know, so it lit the oven.
+"Somehow, the oven filled with gas.
+It probably spilled out into the room.
+The AI didn’t know, so it lit the oven.
 WorldFood’s testing was not as careful as it should be.
-They’re going to damage Hestia’s reputation.
+If they release these meals they’re going to cause consumers to question the safety of the Hestia oven.
 That’s bad for profits.”

 “And we’ll be able to test this when the meal shows up?”